OrbitalJigsaw/VMworld2020/CONTRIBUTING.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-### Enforcement
+### :monocle_face: Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team [via the Discord](discord.gg/pCtqUj), or through an issue, or All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team [via the Discord](discord.gg/pCtqUj), or through an issue.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement